wiliwe/gtk2-desktop-app-chooser/README.md

 Src/local/.
 ####_Src/doxygen_####
   Contains Doxygen configuration files for generating document with or without graphs.
+  Run tool `doxygen` with one of configuration files in this directory.

   There have two generated HTML document(with graph) archives compressed in tarball and 7zip,
-  the contents of them are the same..
+  the contents of them are the same.
 ####_Src/po_####
   Contains GNU gettext PO, POT and MO files.
 ####_Src/local_####